-Wellness living and wellness travel is also about wellness for the planet, and under the banner of sustainability, more and more hotels and resorts are doing their part to save the planet.
-A few ways we all can help.
+Wellness living and wellness travel are also about wellness for the planet, and under the banner of sustainability, more and more hotels and resorts are doing their part to save the planet.
+When traveling, here are a few small ways we all can all help:

 • Hang wet towels to dry and reuse the following day.